RodentOfUnusualSize/random-message-loader/README.md

   <h1>Example page</h1>
   <p>The following paragraph will have a randomly-selected message:</p>
   <p data-saria-random-message-src="/path/to/messages.txt"></p>
-  <p>The following paragraph another randomly-selected message from the same set of messages as above (it may produce the same message, or not; it’s random!):</p>
+  <p>The following paragraph will have another randomly-selected message from the same set of messages as above (it may produce the same message, or not; it’s random!):</p>
   <p data-saria-random-message-src="/path/to/messages.txt"></p>
   <p>The following paragraph will have a randomly-selected message from a different set of messages:</p>
   <p data-saria-random-message-src="/path/to/other-messages.txt"></p>